vixer-code/vixter-react/CENTRIFUGO_INTEGRATION_GUIDE.md

-# Centrifugo Integration Guide for Vixter React
+trigger pipeline# Centrifugo Integration Guide for Vixter React

 This guide explains how to use Centrifugo as your messaging websocket solution in the vixter-react project.